LinkedEarth/ec_workshops_py/chapters/module2.md

 ---
 title: 'Module 2: Introduction to Jupyter'
 description:
-  'This module will teach you how to use Jupyter'
+  'This module will teach you how to use Jupyter Notebook/JupyterLab.
+We will be making use of these technologies for the reminder of the hackathon.
+There are no LinkedEarth specific exercises related to this module.'
 prev: /module1
 next: /module3
 type: chapter